charlesfrye/FoundationalNeuroscience/page/about.md

 # About Me:

-My name is [Charles Frye](https://charlesfrye.github.io/about) and I am a graduate student in the [Helen Wills Neuroscience Institute](http://neuroscience.berkeley.edu/) at the University of California, Berkeley.
+My name is [Charles Frye](https://charlesfrye.github.io/about) and as I write this,
+I am a graduate student in the [Helen Wills Neuroscience Institute](http://neuroscience.berkeley.edu/) at the University of California, Berkeley.
-These questions are one component of my department's  oral qualifying exam.
+These questions were one component of my department's  oral qualifying exam.

 This blog is no longer updated.
 Check out my